workflow4metabolomics/tool-generic_filter/about_docker.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 ```

+ * For the Galaxy Tool's license, please refer to its `README` file.
+ * For the Galaxy Wrapper's license, please refer to its `XML` file.